Vallerian/MelodyMine/README.md

 - 💾 **Plugin Installation**: Get started with the installation by following the [Plugin Installation Guide](https://docs.sayandev.org/melodymine/guide/installation).

-- 🌟 **key Features**: You can view the list of MelodyMine features here [Feature List](https://docs.sayandev.org/melodymine/guide/installation).
+- 🌟 **Key Features**: You can view the list of MelodyMine features here [Feature List](https://docs.sayandev.org/melodymine/guide/installation).

 - 📜 **Command List**: Explore the list of available commands in the [Command List](https://docs.sayandev.org/melodymine/essentials/commands).